Question: Why am I receiving more than one bill for the same surgery?

 Question: What type of credit cards do you accept?

-Answer: We accept major credit cards including Visa, MasterCard, American Express and Discover.
+Answer: We accept major credit cards including Visa, MasterCard, American Express and Discover, as well as cashier’s checks.
+We cannot accept personal checks, money orders, or cash.

 Question: When should I expect my first bill?